ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>It took me quite the time to find the hidden bug in this JavaScript code</blockquote>

 <h3>4.
-Building Efficient CI/CD Pipelines and Optimizing Java Memory for Kubernetes - <a href="https://medium.com/@pragmaticcoders/building-efficient-ci-cd-pipelines-and-optimizing-java-memory-for-kubernetes-31d00b783fe4" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript: The Swiss Army Knife of Programming - <a href="https://medium.com/stackademic/javascript-the-swiss-army-knife-of-programming-08c7a988216b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pragmatic Coders`**
+✍️ **posted by `Stackademic`**

-<blockquote>This guide provides practical steps to streamline deployments and configure Java memory to prevent resource overages and pod failures.</blockquote>
+<blockquote>From building web pages to powering AI, IoT, and Web3, JavaScript is the ultimate tool for developers who dream big.</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>